Making beauty services accessible to English speakers in South Korea.

 Following my user interviews, I synthesized my findings and were able to create an persona and customer journey map which were presented and discussed with the client.
 These exercises formed a great foundation to pinpoint user's frustrations and goals.

 My participants are currently depending on 4 major platforms to do their beauty related research.
-Most used platform for English speakers would be Facebook female group because the forum have regular postings.
+Most used platform would be Facebook female group because the forum have regular postings.
 Although Naver and Gangnam Unni remain most used platforms for locals but English speakers hardly use these platforms because of language barrier.

 DEFINING THE PROBLEM

-In order to solve the core problem, we needed to focus on 4 problem areas found in our user interviews.
+In order to solve the core problem, we needed to focus on 4 problem areas found in my user interviews.
 Using HMW statements, we brainstormed possible solutions to help our users find relevant and trustworthy information to book beauty services.

 Using Crazy 8 practice, I sketched out more possible features that might work.
 I wanted to generate as many ideas as possible as the timeline was quite tight.